johnsilver94/pizzaconstructor/README.md

 #### Fonts: [Quicksand](https://fonts.google.com/specimen/Quicksand)

 ![Colors](/img/Colors.png)

 ### Design Message
-In application is used 3 main colors:
+Our brand is based on:
+* Logo
+* Main application features
+* 3 main colors used in design
   * Gray and its shades
   * White
   * Golden

 Combination of Gray and white is the base of all application design, golden is used as a button color for succes buttons(Add to basket,Order,Save changes etc),r ed is used as a attention color(color for  food allergens).Gray and white combination are soothingly for user and golden is a succes color who push user to act, in our case to order a pizza or other food.

 ### Logo

+Logo ilustrate using text and image one of the main feature of application - Ability to construct own pizza

 ![Logo](/img/logo.png)